 This is one of the traditional stews of our country, and it is prepared with beef trotters, pork trotters or goat trotters.
 Each cook has his own combination, from simpler stews to the more complicated ones that contain more vegetables and ingredients.
 Ours is of medium complexity.

 There is a combination in which pig foot or cow trotters is mixed with mondongo (tripes) and cooked together, and is known as "patimondongo".

-This is not a soup that is commonly prepared at home, and I remember that Mommy did it very rarely, it is more common to eat it in specialized restaurants.
+This pig trotter --or cow trotter-- recipe is not a soup that is commonly prepared at home, and mami seldom did, it is more common to eat it in specialized restaurants.
 In fact, by consulting the very old Dominican cookbooks that I own, I see that only one includes this recipe.

 As is almost always the case, this is my familiar version of this Dominican stew, with the odd trick I learned along the way.
 Not everyone adds chickpeas, but when I tried it with chickpeas I loved it.
 The potato is also one of those elements that appear in some versions and not in others.

 The recipe mentioned above ("Patitas de Cerdo Guisadas en Salsa de Tomate" from the book La Cocina Dominicana by María Ramírez de Carías) is seasoned with some different ingredients, it contains capers, malagueta (allspice), and "English" sauce (Worcestershire).
 Veritably, I say unto thee: "Cada cocinero tiene su librito"

 In our recipe, we recommend using a pressure cooker, but we also tell you how to cook pig trotters (or beef trotters) if you make it in a normal pot.

 If you have your own secret to cooking pork trotters, tell us in the comments.

 Cocido de Paticas - Recipe & Video (Pig Trotters Stew)